After a relationship ended, I needed clarity. Writing became the way I found it.

 It was what I ignored in myself.

-No confusion.
+No chaos.

-No emotional turbulence.
+No emotional leverage.

 This site is for: